asbor/iu-project-software-engineering/documents/01-Conception-Phase/chapters/05_Building_Block_View.md

 **Intent/Responsibility:**

-The FastAPI component is responsible for providing the RESTful API for the application.
-It provides endpoints for managing users, recipes, batches, profiles, devices, inventory, and system settings.
-It communicates with the EntityManager component to store and retrieve data from the database.
+The FastAPI component is responsible for providing the RESTful APIs for the application.
+It provides endpoints for users, recipes, batches, profiles, devices, inventory, and system settings.
+It communicates with the PostgreSQL database to store and retrieve data.

 **Interfaces:**